Yale-CANDLab/Sisk_DWI_Adversity_sCCA/README.md

 **DWI_RI_PMDModels_Iteration.py** is the code for a single iteration of model fitting.

 **DWI_RI_Evaluate_PMD** aggregates model results across iterations and analyzes them.

+The **requirements.txt** file lists the package versions used in the present analysis.